The weak containment problem for \'etale groupoids which are strongly amenable at infinity: Introduction

 \section{Introduction}

-Let $\mathcal G$ be a locally compact groupoid with a Haar system.
-We say that $\mathcal G$ \emph{has weak containment}, if its full and reduced $C^*$-algebras are isomorphic via the regular representation $\Lambda:C^*\mathcal G\to C^*_r \mathcal G$.
-It is a classical result \cite[Proposition 6.1.8]{anantharaman2001amenable} that $\mathcal G$ has weak containment whenever $\mathcal G$ is (measurewise) amenable.
+Let $\mathcal G$ be a locally compact Hausdorff groupoid with a Haar system.
+We say that $\mathcal G$ \emph{has the weak containment property}, if its full and reduced $C^*$-algebras are isomorphic via the regular representation $\Lambda:C^*\mathcal G\to C^*_r \mathcal G$.
+It is a classical result \cite[Proposition 6.1.8]{anantharaman2001amenable} that $\mathcal G$ has the weak containment property whenever $\mathcal G$ is amenable (we will not distinguish between topological and measurewise amenability since they are equivalent for \'etale groupoids \cite[Remark 3.3.9]{anantharaman2001amenable} ).
 The converse is not true as shown by Willett \cite{willett2015non}.
 His counterexample is an \'etale groupoid which is not inner exact in the sense of \cite[Definition 3.7]{anantharaman2016some}.
-However for an exact discrete group $G$ acting on a compact Hausdorff space $X$, Matsumura \cite{matsumura2014characterization} showed that amenability of the transformation groupoid $X\rtimes G$ does follow from weak containment.
+However for an exact discrete group $G$ acting on a compact Hausdorff space $X$, Matsumura \cite{matsumura2014characterization} showed that amenability of the transformation groupoid $X\rtimes G$ does follow from the weak containment property.
 This result was recently generalized to actions of locally compact exact groups on locally compact Hausdorff spaces by Buss, Echterhoff and Willett \cite{buss2020amenability} and to partial actions of exact discrete groups on locally compact spaces by Buss, Ferraro and Sehnem \cite{buss2020nuclearity}.
-In \cite{anantharaman2016some}, Anantharaman-Delaroche asked whether under some exactness hypothesis, amenability of a groupoid \emph{does} follow from weak containment.
+In \cite{anantharaman2016some}, Anantharaman-Delaroche asked whether under some exactness hypothesis, amenability of a groupoid \emph{does} follow from the weak containment property.
 In this paper, we give a partial answer to her question.
 Following \cite[Definition 4.1, Proposition 4.8]{anantharaman2016exact}, we call a groupoid $\mathcal G$ \emph{strongly amenable at infinity}, if it acts amenably on its fiberwise Stone-\u{C}ech compactification $\beta_r \mathcal G$.
 For \'etale groupoids satisfying some mild assumption, this condition is equivalent to a number of other exactness conditions like exactness of the reduced $C^*$-algebra \cite[Theorem 8.6]{anantharaman2016exact}.
+We emphasize that all groupoids considered in this paper are assumed to be Hausdorff.
 Our main theorem is the following:

 \begin{thm} Let $\mathcal G$ be an \'etale groupoid which is strongly amenable at infinity.
 If $C^*\mathcal G=C^*_r \mathcal G$ via the regular representation, then $C^*_r \mathcal G$ is nuclear. \end{thm}